kemenril/LoRaFox/README.md

    * **M**ode
    * **O**utput power

 Get everything set the way you like, and then consider saving the preset by pressing **S**.
+You will be prompted for a name.
 You can name the preset any reasonable thing you like, but if you call it *Default*, the beacon will load it automatically during startup, even if it's not the first preset on the list.
 It will also start with the radio on and transmit the **I**nit message.
+If there is no *Default* preset, the first preset saved will be loaded, but the beacon will start disabled.

-Feel free to put in as many different presets as you like, and then either reset your beacon, or at least hit **X** to get out of the command interpreter.
+The beacon can store a very large number of presets in flash, practically limited only by your willingness to manage them.
+Feel free to put in as many as you like.
+Once you're done with the configuration, either reset your beacon, or at least hit **X** to get out of the command interpreter.
 The beacon will not operate while it's running the command-line.

 ### Using the beacon

-The beacon can store a very large number of presets in flash, practically limited only by your willingness to manage them.
-A quick press of the *flash* button on the microcontroller board will enable or disable the beacon's transmitter.
+Just apply power to it.
+Once it's on, a quick press of the *flash* button on the microcontroller board will enable or disable the beacon's transmitter.
 A long press on the button (a couple seconds or so) will load the next preset in the list.